With a long and gruesome history, it’s no surprise that the United Kingdom is regarded as the most haunted country in the world!

-Visitors have reported strange noises, the ghostly apparitions of military men and being grabbed by unseen hands in the grounds of the mansion.
-There is also said to be a demonic entity in the basement and poltergeist who likes to throw stones.
+Visitors have reported strange noises, the ghostly apparitions of military men, and being grabbed by unseen hands on the mansion’s grounds.
+There is also said to be a demonic entity in the basement and a poltergeist who likes to throw stones.

 Address: Nympsfield, Stonehouse GL10 3TS

 Pluckley Village, Kent

 Pluckley village in Kent, England, was recently crowned the most haunted town in the country.

 The village is home to many ghosts, including a highwayman hanged in the town, a school headmaster who died in a fire, and a farmer who drowned in a nearby pond.

 Residents have also reported seeing the apparition of a nun on the grounds of a local church and strange lights on the main road into the village.

 Address: Pluckley, TN27

 Samlesbury Hall, located in the village of Samlesbury, Lancashire, is a 14th-century manor house that is said to be haunted by several ghostly figures.